 Not sure what to make with rhubarb?
 Make this healthy rhubarb compote!
 It freezes well and is perfect for a vegan breakfast or spooned on ice cream.
-I also have a clever, delicious trick to make green rhubarb red.
+I also have a clever, delicious trick for you to make green rhubarb red.

 What is Compote?